 Here are 6 tips to help both you and your horse banish the flies!

-1- Invest in some high quality fly gear for your horse.
-I would at the very least recommend a fly mask or fly fringe, this will help the keep those pesky face flies off there eyes and ears which will reduce irritation, even though you cannot get rid of every fly you could also add a fly rug for added protection- there are now a few different designs with some really cool patterns such as a Zebra Print and Butterfly Print!
+1- Invest in some high-quality fly gear for your horse.
+We would at the very least recommend a fly mask or fly fringe to help keep those pesky flies off their eyes and ears which will reduce irritation, even though you cannot get rid of every fly you could also add a fly rug for added protection- there are now a few different designs with some really cool patterns such as a Zebra Print!

-2- Manage the Manure! - There is nothing worse than your horse being in its stable with a load of flies buzzing about the place, frequently cleaning the stable keeping it clean and clear of soiled bedding will mean less flies hanging around, it will also reduce flies from having a chance to lay there eggs in your horses bedding.
-The same rule applies for all areas your horse will be in or near such as the barn, yard and tracks, when cleaning these areas make sure you dispose of the manure as far away as possible.
+2- Manage the Manure! - There is nothing worse than your horse being in his/her stable with a load of flies buzzing about the place, frequently cleaning the stable keeping it clean and clear of soiled bedding will mean fewer flies hanging around, it will also reduce flies from having a chance to lay their eggs in your horses' bedding.
+The same rule applies for all areas your horse will be in or near such as the barn, yard, and tracks, when cleaning these areas make sure you dispose of the manure as far away as possible.